PaulWheatcroft/owery-joinery/README.md

 - Give your app a unique name and choose your local region
 - Then click Create app

-Once created for the following steps you will need to have access to Settings and to Reveal Config Vars sectin of your app
+Once created for the following steps you will need to have access to Settings and to Reveal Config Vars section of your app

 ## Postgres